TheMarex/ba-thesis/ba.md

 Some small helper scripts are provied to make it easier to load the data into the time series analysis framework \name{pandas}.
 \name{Pandas} interfaces with the popular plotting framework \name{matplotlib} to diplay plots of the data.
 \name{IPython} is used to easily run the analysis and display the results in a browser window.
-All plots of simulated patterns found in this thesis can be generated automatically for very simulation.
+All plots of simulated patterns found in this thesis can be generated automatically for every simulation.

 \todo{Screenshot of analysis software}